 Board Portals, E-Governance

-Principal duties and responsibilities of directors, core functions of the Company Secretary, best corporate governance practice, important meetings that should be recorded in the minute book, a full guide on how to be ready for the Companies Act 2017
+- Inside the Boardroom – Principal duties and responsibilities of directors, core functions of the Company Secretary, best corporate governance practice, important meetings that should be recorded in the minute book, a full guide on how to be ready for the new Companies Act 2018

 A unique opportunity to have any questions, concerns, niggling doubts or any other matters pertaining to the increased complexity of Irish Company Law.